Topics: VA Loans & Military Relocation Buying & Selling Hill Country & Neighborhoods Property Tax & Homeownership

 How does a VA loan work in San Antonio?

 A VA loan is a mortgage benefit for eligible veterans, active-duty service members, and surviving spouses — guaranteed by the U.S. Department of Veterans Affairs.
-In San Antonio, VA loans allow eligible buyers to purchase with zero down payment, no private mortgage insurance (PMI), and competitive interest rates.
+In San Antonio, VA loans allow eligible buyers to purchase with zero down payment — as long as the sales price does not exceed the home's VA-appraised value — and with no private mortgage insurance (PMI).
+VA does not set a minimum credit score, but individual lenders do, and you must still meet your lender's credit and income standards.
 The buyer obtains a Certificate of Eligibility (COE), works with a VA-approved lender, and purchases a property meeting VA appraisal standards.
-VA loans in San Antonio typically close in 30–45 days. ↗ Full VA Loan Guide
+VA loans in San Antonio typically close in 30–45 days.
+See the VA.gov purchase loan page. ↗ Full VA Loan Guide

 Can I use my VA loan more than once?

 Yes.
-VA loan entitlement can be restored and reused multiple times.
-If you've paid off a previous VA loan and sold the property, your full entitlement is typically restored.
+VA loan entitlement can be restored and reused.
+If you've paid off a previous VA loan and sold the property, your full entitlement is generally restored once VA approves it.
+If the loan is paid off but you keep the home, restoration without a sale is a one-time benefit under 38 U.S.C. §3702(b).
 If you still own a home purchased with a VA loan, you may have remaining or bonus entitlement to purchase a second property — common for military members renting out a home after a PCS move.
 A VA-experienced lender can run a full entitlement check based on your Certificate of Eligibility.
+Veterans with full entitlement have no VA loan limit; with partial entitlement, limits and a down payment can apply — see VA.gov loan limits.

 What is the VA funding fee and can it be waived?